vrun545/OrangeHRM_with_-selenium-python-/README.md

-# Selenium Python Automation Project with Pytest and Page Object Model (POM)
+# Selenium Python Automation Project

 This project demonstrates automated testing of the [OrangeHRM](https://opensource-demo.orangehrmlive.com/web/index.php/auth/login) website using Selenium with Python and pytest framework.
 The tests are organized using the Page Object Model (POM) design pattern for improved maintainability and readability.